 Bigger.
 Better.
 Faster.

 Addressing increasingly complex challenges requires evolving the scale, method, and rate at which we innovate.
-Foresight has been codifying a flexible methodology that could be applied to the many different types of projects since its inception in 2003.
+For more than 15 years, Foresight has been codifying a flexible methodology that could be applied to the many different types of projects.
 The approach incorporates traditional design processes along with other elements that distinguish it, such as systems thinking, visual sensemaking, and stakeholder facilitation.
 By employing a common yet nimble process, Foresight has grown more adept at applying this in different contexts and at varying scales.
 Implementation, however, requires skilled practitioners.
 The organization seeks staff members who are open-minded, multidisciplinary, self-aware, collaborative, disciplined, and humble, among other qualities.
 A permanent work-in-progress, the methodology is informed by each new project and the staff’s ongoing learning.
 Its purpose, however, remains constant: bolder, more holistic and enduring approaches.

 The following provides a condensed overview of a process that is modified for each undertaking.

 Phase .5—Go Blank: Unacknowledged bias can limit innovation, steering outcomes toward directions that are presumed at the outset, however subtly and unintentionally.
 Asserting a blank canvas and resisting the urge to jump ahead requires discipline and fortitude.
 It should be undertaken before anything else, hence “.5”.